-- You may enroll in Medicare at age 65 or later even if you’re not collecting Social Security yet.
+- You may enroll in Medicare at age 65 even if you’re not collecting Social Security yet.

 Qualifying Disability: Medicare Initial Enrollment Period

 If you are under age 65 with a qualifying disability A medical or physical condition that has lasted, or is expected to last, more than 12 calendar months and that prevents you from working. , then you are eligible for Medicare on the first day of the 25th month of receiving disability benefits.
-Your Initial Enrollment Period begins three months before this month and lasts for a full seven months.
+Your IEP begins 3 months before this month and lasts for a full 7 months.

 Eligibility for people with End Stage Renal Disease (ESRD) Permanent kidney failure requiring dialysis or a kidney transplant. is based on the need for dialysis.
 Medicare coverage usually begins the first day of the fourth month of dialysis treatments.